nixcloud/pankat/README.md

 ## programming

-* BUG: pandoc integration with parser '-s' of html head/body and migration to the go template

-* extend MetaData for articles: must know the source file it was generated from to listen for updates, the md5 hash, ...

 * make evaluation lazy, rework md5 and article re-creation, rework rsync, rework xml, rework timeline
 * // when to rerender article?
 Articles.go
   // change in